VanqCoding/REACT_meme-generator/README.md

 ## Description

 This project is an interactive Webapp, built using React.
-It allows users to fetch Meme templates through API and add text onto it.
+It allows users to fetch Meme templates through API and add text onto it which allows users to generate a custom Meme.

 ## Table of Contents